| March 16, 1982 Fisherman, 18 Drowns, Older Brother Saved One young fisherman drowned, but his older

 spokesman said that there have been cases of persons being revived after long periods of

+time underwater, especially cold water.
 The Fulfords were tending gill nets set inside

 Dog Bar breakwater, and water there was relatively calm, with 1-foot waves.
 Coast